therootcompany/gitdeploy/README.md

 edited in code and tracked in Git.
 Sites that have their content managed with a headless CMS that pushes to Git are also very well-suited.

-Github, Bitbucket, and Gitea are natively supported via webhooks.
+**git-deploy** supports verified webhooks from Github, Bitbucket, and Gitea.

 **git-deploy** is written in Go.
 This means that it's a standalone binary available on all major operating systems and architectures.
 It provides an API